BMatewos/Patient-Drug-Info-Chatbot-with-Insights-from-Real-Patients-Reviews/README.md

 <img width="344" alt="review length" src="https://github.com/user-attachments/assets/c6f9cfec-57a9-4fb1-a20e-3ef71b3d1fef">

+*Figure 3: Review length histogram*

 The distribution is heavily skewed to the left, with the vast majority of reviews having relatively short lengths.
 Most of the reviews fall within a small range of lengths on the lower end.The majority of reviews have lengths below 2,000, as shown by the high concentration of bars in that range.There are a few reviews with significantly higher lengths (extending up to 10,000 or more), though these are relatively rare.
 These could indicates that a significant portion of the reviews are quite short, with many of them likely being brief comments or minimal feedback.

 <img width="499" alt="distribution of drug ratings" src="https://github.com/user-attachments/assets/72f7d41c-b19e-4db3-a1ac-f8a228e5f8ec">

+*Figure 4: Ratings Histogram*

 The distribution suggests that users tend to give extreme ratings, either very high or very low, with a notable lack of neutral or middle ratings.
 This could reflect polarized user experiences with the drugs

 <img width="473" alt="top 10 c0nditions" src="https://github.com/user-attachments/assets/41d0a609-77d7-4c47-9777-31528668d7fa">

+*Figure 5: Top 10 Conditions*

 This bar chart shows the ten most frequently mentioned conditions.
 Depression, Pain, and Anxiety are the top conditions, reflecting prevalent health concerns

 <img width="479" alt="most common drugs" src="https://github.com/user-attachments/assets/d450149d-5bdb-4874-8b72-68216fe99cf5">

+*Figure 6: Most Common Drugs*

 This horizontal bar chart identifies the ten most frequently reviewed drugs.
 Drugs like Levonorgestrel and Escitalopram have the highest counts, suggesting their popularity or wide usage ,likely reflecting their effectiveness or widespread prescription.